 This form of skin cancer leaves the skin in that area quite fragile.
 So if you find yourself developing a bleed after a minor injury like a nick from shaving, you need to be watchful.
 Keep an eye out to see that it heals properly and doesn’t develop any of the other signs.
 Any cuts should heal in about a week – especially minor ones from shaving.
 If you’re concerned, go straight to your doctor to have it checked out.

-Signs Of Squamous Cell Carcinoma
+Spotting The Signs Of Squamous Cell Carcinoma

 - Thick, rough, scaly patches of skin